12 Best Things To Do in Kuala Lumpur and Complete Guide

 If you would like to use public transport to get around the best activities in Kuala Lumpur, the city has a comprehensive and reliable system of the metro, buses and taxis.

 • Metro: the Light Rail Transit (LRT) is made up of three routes; Rapid KL, KTM Komuter and the KL Monorail which provide transport across the city.
 The monorail serves the centre while Rapid KL and KTM Komuter go to the outskirts.
 Tickets can be purchased from vending machines or cashiers.
 You can also get a Touch ‘N Go prepaid card which is swiped at the gates to the stations.
-Fares are typically RM1.20 between two stations.
+Fares start from around RM1.20.

 Alternatively, for a unique way to get around Kuala Lumpur and explore the city’s hidden alleyways connecting the new and old of the city, book a bike tour.